Shaddadi/veritex/README.md

    dos2unix reproduce_results2.sh
    ```

-1. The first fast version reproduces the results in the paper except for two hard instances (taking a total of ~170 mins), including
+1. The first fast version reproduces the results in the paper except for two hard instances (taking a total of ~230 mins), including
    * repair of 33/35 unsafe instances (data generation for Figure 3 and most of results in Table 2&3) (~40 mins),
+   * the minimal repair of 33/35 unsafe instances (data generation for Figure 3 and most of results in Table 2&3) (~60 mins),
    * implementation of the related work ART for the repair comparison (~90 mins),
    * generation of figures and tables (~40 mins, majority of the time is spent on the plot of reachable domains).